 - 100 g Milk Chocolate

-- Pre-heat your oven to 170°c (150°c for fan assisted ovens or Gas Mark 3) and grease a couple of baking sheets with a little butter.
+- Preheat your oven to 170°c (150°c for fan-assisted ovens, Gas Mark 3 or 350°F) and grease a couple of baking sheets with a little excess butter/margarine.

 - Rub together the flour, sugar and butter/margarine in a large bowl until it resembles breadcrumbs.

-- Add the egg and vanilla and mix together to form a dough.
+- Add the beaten egg and vanilla and mix together to form a dough.

-- On a floured surface, roll your dough to a few millimetres thickness and cut with a cookie cutter to your desired biscuit size (around 7cm is ideal).
+- On a floured surface, roll your dough to a few millimetres thick and cut with a cookie cutter to your desired biscuit size - around 7cm (3-inch) is ideal.

 - Transfer your biscuits to your pre-greased baking sheets and bake for 20 minutes until slightly golden and dry in appearance.